AKmask/forward/README.md

 - python forward.py

 # Cite
+If you use our code, please cite our article.
+The citation format will be uploaded after the article is accepted.
 # Acknowledgments
 This work was supported by Award Project of Heilongjiang Province Science and Technology Innovation Base in China"Key Technology Research on Digital Intelligent Oilfield Information Perception and Intelligent Analysis Processing" (JD24A009).
 # License